The first creation account of Genesis begins and ends in the brooding, relaxing, rest of G-d, Father, Son and Holy Spirit.

 1:3 And commanded (vayomeir), Elohim, “Be light (Or)”, and light (Or) was:

 This verse begins a literary rhythm that uses a trifold pattern to convey the process of creation and the way it continues to unfold in our daily lives.

 G-d commands creation, He sees that it is good and He gives all created entities unique names and roles in the order of the universe.
 From the view of humanity, G-d has created us in love, observes us with pleasure and imparts to each of us a unique and fulfilling identity and purpose in Him.

 The light which is commanded in this verse is essential to the remainder of creation.
-John’s Gospel understands this light to be the product of the Father through the Word (Yeshua), it illuminates the formless and empty elements and acts as a catalyst for both the inanimate matter and the living souls which are to come.
+John’s Gospel understands this light to be the product of the Father through the Word (Yeshua), it illuminates the formless and empty elements and acts to ignite both the inanimate matter and the living souls which are to come.

 1:4 And saw, Elohim, the light (Or), that it was good, and made a distinction, Elohim, between the light (Or) and the darkness (choshekh):